cwphh/bringbackunix/README.md

 #bringbackunix

-###Tutorial setting up a basic AngularJS App on a Digital Ocean Droplet
+Tutorial setting up a working, publically accessible AngularJS App on a Digital Ocean Droplet

-1. Set up our project folder and add it to Github
+##1.
+Set up our project folder and add it to Github